Eltwiththecs/BasketballStatPredictor/README.md

 ### PLEASE READ #######
 # Hi!
-This program was created by Elton Dias for educational and experiamental purposes only.
+This program was created by Elton Dias for educational and experimental purposes only.
 Use with caution.
 DO NOT USE AS GAMBLING ADVICE!!!
 #
 # The program creates a file that the results will be saved to.
 Click load a file a select the text file only if you have ran a previous prediction before.
 The more previous data there is,
 # the more accurate your prediction will become.
 Accurate stat input is crucial to the prediction as any misentered data will greatly effect your accuracy.